vaishakmurali1997/deeplearning-rnn/README.md

 ## Key Features:
 - Preprocessing and tokenizing IMDb review data
-- Implemented a Recurrent Neural Network (RNN) with LSTM layers
+- Implemented a Recurrent Neural Network (RNN)
 - Trained the model using TensorFlow and Keras libraries
 - Evaluated the model's performance on test data
 - Achieved high accuracy in sentiment classification